Ouranosinc/Magpie/docs/permissions.rst

 In this case, :term:`Resource`s that had :term:`Permission` directly set on them :sup:`(2)`, whether through :term:`User` or :term:`Group` combination, all return the exact same set of :term:`Permission`.
-This is because `effective permissions`_ always imply `inherited permissions`_ (i.e.: using both query simultaneously is redundant).
+This is because `Effective Permissions`_ always imply `Inherited Permissions`_ (i.e.: using both query simultaneously is redundant).
 The reason why we obtain these sets for cases :sup:`(2)` is also because there is no other :term:`Permission` applied to any of their parent :term:`Service` or :term:`Resource`.
 Contrarily, ``resource-A`` :sup:`(3)` now additionally receives :term:`Permission` ``read`` indirectly from its parent ``service-2`` (note: ``write`` is redundant here).
 Similarly, ``resource-B2`` :sup:`(4)` which did not even have any immediate :term:`Permission` applied to it, now receives both ``read`` and ``write`` access, respectively from its parents ``resource-B1`` and ``service-3``.
-This demonstrates why, although `effective permissions`_ imply `inherited permissions`_, they do not necessarily resolve to the same result according to the effective :term:`Resource` hierarchy and its parent-children resolution implementation.
+This demonstrates why, although `Effective Permissions`_ imply `Inherited Permissions`_, they do not necessarily resolve to the same result according to the effective :term:`Resource` hierarchy and its parent-children resolution implementation.

-Using ``effective`` query tells `Magpie` to rewind the :term:`Resource` tree from the requested :term:`Resource` up to the top-most :term:`Service` in order to accumulate all `inherited permissions`_ observed along the way for every encountered element.
+Using ``effective`` query tells `Magpie` to rewind the :term:`Resource` tree from the requested :term:`Resource` up to the top-most :term:`Service` in order to accumulate all `Inherited Permissions`_ observed along the way for every encountered element.
 All :term:`Permission` that is applied *higher* to the requested :term:`Resource` are considered as if applied directly on it.
 Query ``inherited`` limits itself only to the specifically requested :term:`Resource`, without hierarchy resolution, but still considering :term:`Group` memberships.
 For this reason, ``inherited`` *could*